QNX: Uses

 The BlackBerry PlayBook tablet computer designed by BlackBerry uses a version of QNX as the primary operating system.
 The BlackBerry 10 operating system is also based on QNX.

 QNX is also used in car infotainment systems with many major car makers offering variants that include an embedded QNX architecture.
 It is supported by popular SSL/TLS libraries such as wolfSSL.

-In recent years QNX has been used in automated drive or ADAS systems for automotive projects that require a functional safety certification.
+Since the introduction of its "Safe Kernel 1.0" in 2010, QNX was projected and used subsequently in automated drive or ADAS systems for automotive projects that require a functional safety certified RTOS.
 QNX provides this with its QNX OS for Safety products.

 QNX Neutrino (2001) has been ported to a number of platforms and now runs on practically any modern central processing unit (CPU) family that is used in the embedded market.
-This includes the PowerPC, x86, MIPS, SH-4, and the closely interrelated of ARM, StrongARM, and XScale.
+This includes the PowerPC, x86, MIPS, SH-4, and the closely interrelated group of ARM, StrongARM, and XScale.

+As of 26 June 2023, QNX software is now embedded in over 255 million vehicles worldwide, including most leading OEMs and Tier 1s, such as BMW, Bosch, Continental, Dongfeng Motor, Geely, Ford, Honda, Mercedes-Benz, Subaru, Toyota, Volkswagen, Volvo, and more.

 Licensing

+On January 6, 2025, QNX made its software development platform available for non-commercial use.

 QNX offers a license for noncommercial and academic users.
+In January 2024, BlackBerry introduced QNX Everywhere to make QNX more accessible to Hobbyists.
+QNX Everywhere was made publicly accessible in early 2024.